ITINERARIES Old Japan—Kanazawa to Kyoto From refined imperial cities to rustic countryside hamlets

 Located in the Japan Alps , Takayama is often referred to as a “Little Kyoto.”
 Rickshaws provide an unforgettable way to explore the streets here, lined with old wooden houses, temples and shrines, and craft stores.
-There is also an open-air market which runs every morning outside the Jinya, an Edo-period government building that is in itself also worth visiting, offering a wide range of food and craft items.
+There is also an open-air market which runs every morning outside the Takayama Jinya, an Edo-period government building that is in itself also worth visiting, offering a wide range of food and craft items.

 Take the circular bus route through Takayama to two sites of interest.
 The surrounding Hida area is home to gassho-zukuri farmhouses made with steep thatched roofs.
 See these houses at the Hida Folk Village .

-Shirakawa-go and Gokayama host the most famous examples of gassho-zukuri, and both are accessible by bus from Takayama in approximately one and two hours respectively.
+Shirakawa-go and Gokayama host the most famous examples of gassho-zukuri, and both are accessible by bus from Takayama in approximately one and one-and-a-half hours respectively.
 These two UNESCO World Heritage sites are quite beautiful in any season, but when covered in heavy snow in winter they are particularly magical.
 Today, many of these farmhouses are used as accommodation for tourists.

 The 17th-century Kenrokuen Garden , considered one of the top three landscape gardens in the country, is a highlight of any visit to Kanazawa .
 The garden was designed to gorgeous in any season, but it is particularly popular in May, with blooming irises, and in winter when yuki-tsuri bamboo supports protect the pine trees from the weight of snow accumulation.

 Stop by the grounds of the reconstructed Kanazawa Castle en route, a popular local cherry blossom-viewing spot in late March to early April.